 In January 2000, the Company extended its marketing agreement with Lamaze Publishing Company to sponsor the Lamaze YOU AND YOUR BABY tutorial tape and full-page advertisements in the Lamaze Parent Magazine at a cost of \$213,362.
 The extended agreement commenced in April 2000.
-As of May 31, 2000, the Company paid \$109,762 and is recognizing this as a prepaid expense on the balance sheet.
+As of August 31, 2000, the Company paid \$154,162 and is recognizing this as a prepaid expense on the balance sheet.
 The prepaid expense is being prorated over the term of the contract and expensed accordingly.
 In July 1999, the Company was informed that Lamaze Publishing Company was acquired by iVillage, Inc., a leading on line women's network.
 The Company's agreements with Lamaze will remain intact, including the exclusivity provisions as the only cord blood preservation company on the Lamaze YOU AND YOUR BABY educational videotape through the year 2003.

 On April 6, 2000, the Company signed an agreement to establish CRYO-CELL Europe.
 Under the terms of the agreement, the Company has licensed the marketing rights to Europe for the Company's U-CordTM program.
 In return for the marketing rights and technology transfer the Company will receive \$1,400,000.
-As of May 31, 2000 the Company received \$200,000.
-The scheduled payments of the remaining \$1,200,000 commenced July 1, 2000 with the receipt of an additional \$200,0000 payment.
-The remaining payments (\$1,000,000) are due in full by July 1, 2001.
+As of August 31, 2000 the Company has received \$800,000 per the contract schedule.
+The remaining payments (\$600,000) are due in full by July 1, 2001 but will likely be paid by November 2000.
 The Company will also receive an on-going percentage of the revenues generated from the European operations.

-CRYO-CELL INTERNATIONAL, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS MAY 31, 2000 (UNAUDITED)
+CRYO-CELL INTERNATIONAL, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS AUGUST 31, 2000 (UNAUDITED)